Over the next few months, we’ll be updating the information below to help you prepare for the start of independent assessments.

 We are starting to talk about this now, because it is a big change and we want to help people prepare.

-- In early 2021: independent assessments will be required as part of the access process.
+- Mid 2021: independent assessments will be required as part of the access process.

-- From mid 2021: independent assessments will be required as part of the plan review process.
+- By the end of 2021: independent assessments will be required as part of the plan review process.
 This is part of a new approach to planning that will mean plan reviews are based on life stages, instead of a year or two.
 Read more about the new approach to planning.

 Find out more about independent assessments